littlebitstudios/ostree-update-notify/readme.md

 This is only tested on Universal Blue's distros ([Bazzite](https://bazzite.gg), [Bluefin](https://projectbluefin.io), [Aurora](https://getaurora.dev)), which have automatic updates enabled by default.
 I specifically tested on Bazzite (KDE) and Aurora, but since ostree is shared with all Fedora Atomic distros, this should work with any such distro that automatically downloads new updates.

 This project is replicated on my home server at https://files.littlebitstudios.com/share/ostree-update-notify and on GitHub at https://github.com/littlebitstudios/ostree-update-notify.
-All downloads used in the script come from my home server.

 ## Quick Setup